maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 <!-- TOC --><a name="rndaexp"></a>
 ### `FRAN`()

 Returns a random number between -1 and +1.

+#### Notes:

-This varies rather significantly from most languages, which produce a value between 0 and 0.99999...
-Note that it does not require a dummy expression in the parens.
+This random number generator varies rather significantly from most languages, which generally produce a value between 0 and 0.99999...

+FOCAL does not require a dummy expression in the parens.

 <!-- TOC --><a name="sgnaexp"></a>
 ### `FSGN`(*exp*)